rsquaredata/evolve/doc/annotation_guidelines.md

 - Sudden coordinated forward/backward surges

 **Nature:**
-This class represents *collective behavior*, not individuals.
+This class represents collective behavior rather than individual objects.

 **Annotation rule:**
-Draw a bounding box around the active crowd movement zone.

-The box should:
-- Enclose the region where coordinated motion is visible
-- Avoid including large static background areas
-- Prioritize spatial coherence over perfect geometric fit
+Because of its contextual and structurally complex nature, detailed annotation rules are provided in a dedicated document:

+→ See `mosh_pit_guidelines.md`

 **Important:**
 Do not annotate isolated individuals as `mosh_pit`.
-There must be observable collective dynamics.
+A localized collective structural anomaly must be visible in the crowd.

 ---